-Although the music to La Vida Breve is fairly well-known, the short, one-dimensional opera is rarely produced.
-Subject title appears to be the only video of the opera that is available.
+Although the music to La vida breve is fairly well-known, the short, one-dimensional opera is rarely produced.
+Subject title appears to be the only video of this opera that is available.
 Without giving it all away, here's the plot: Rich young man ruthlessly exploits the love of a poor girl until he jilts her to marry rich girl in elegant part of town.
 But the poor girl is a Latin Gypsy, so she will crash the wedding party and cause Trouble.

 The singer/actors are fine; Cristina Gallardo-Damâs is impressive as Salud ("Health"), the jilted girl.
 Gallardo will probably own this role world-wide as long as she wants it.
-Felipe Bou, my favorite bass, doesn't get to sing a lot, but he sure looks convincing as Salud's uncle (Bou also appears as Coline in Giancarlo del Monaco's great La Boheme.)
+Felipe Bou, our favorite bass, doesn't get to sing a lot, but he sure looks convincing as Salud's uncle (Bou also appears as Coline in Giancarlo del Monaco's great Bohème.)

 There's just bit more than a hour of music here, so this is not a great value.
-I wish C Major has put this on a double-feature disc with another opera (ala Cav and Pag) or with some other Falla orchestral music.
-But if you are keen to see a Vida Breve and can brace yourself for the monotonous design, then I'll give it a "B-."
+We wish C Major had put this on a double-feature disc with another opera or other Falla orchestral music.
+But if you are keen to see a Vida breve and can brace yourself for the monotonous design, we'll give it a B-.